-The Restoration of a Classic Arizona Residence: Spiral Architects has the privilege of collaborating with the owner on the restoration and renovation of a beautiful and original Paradise Valley residence, which sits not only at the geographic center of the Town, but also at the the center of the story of the Town’s creation.
+An Outstanding Example of Arizona Adobe Architecture: Spiral Architects had the privilege of collaborating with the owner on the restoration and renovation of a beautiful and original Arizona estate, which sits not only at the geographic center of the Town of Paradise Valley, but also at the the center of the story of the town’s creation.

 Designed by noted Arizona architect Robert S. Evans (who also designed and built the Jokake Inn, and Rose Eisendrath Residence), and built by Neil Gates (Evans’ brother-in-law) in 1931, the home was purchased by the current owner in 2009.
 Early Paradise Valley developer Duncan MacDonald (who was also a mason), laid the adobe block for the home.

 The home had previously received family room and master suite additions to the main house, as well as a free-standing guest casita and three-car garage additions, by famed architect Bennie Gonzales, who owned the home during the late 1960s and early 1970s.
 During this time, nearly all of the original window and doors were removed and replaced with a more regularized fenestration pattern, and some of the openings were concealed with “studs and stucco” – changes made to align the home more closely to his design principles.
 Gonzales also removed the original arches from the front loggia (replacing them with fixed windows) to create a solarium, and also removed interior plaster arches in the living room, before concealing the wood deck/beamed ceiling with a flat stucco lid.